Heartworm Disease in Dogs: Prevention and Treatment

 - Geographic Distribution of Tick-Borne Disease and Parisites for Dogs and Cats Parasite incidence maps from the Companion Animal Parasite Councel.
 Click on Heartworm and then on your state for detailed information on the number of positve heartworm cases in your area.

-- U.S. Regional Map of Lyme Disease, Ehrlichiosis, Heartworm and Anaplasma Interactive map showing the incidence of heartworm and three types of tick disease in various states and counties.
+- Parasite Prevalence Maps Interactive map showing the incidence of heartworm, intestinals worms, and three types of tick disease in various states and counties.

 - Heartworm in Canada in 2010 Survey has links to reports of heartworm incidence divided into four sectors: Atlantic Canada, Québec, Ontario, and Western Canada.

 Information on timing heartworm preventatives (no longer recommended due to increasing preventive failures):

 - Preventing Heartworm Infection in Dogs (Chemoprophylaxis) see When to Start Prevention Each Year

 UF veterinarians offer alternative treatment for severe heartworm cases Veterinarians at the University of Florida announced in October 2011 that they are now offering a minimally invasive method of extracting heartworms through the jugular vein using specialized instruments.
 Call the UF Small Animal Hospital at (352) 392-2235 for more information.